vk5zm/Langstone-V3/README.md

 # Langstone-V3 SDR Transceiver by Colin Durbridge G4EML

-# Currently supports the Adalm Pluto or the HackRF One, the Raspberry Pi 5  and the official 7" V1 LCD Display.
+# Currently supports the Adalm Pluto or the HackRF One, the Raspberry Pi 5  and the official 7" V1 or V2 LCD Displays.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.